 - 1. Install sidewalks, curbs, and gutters, throughout the neighborhood, on both sides of every street, where practical. - 2.
 Ensure that all neighborhood sidewalks are accessible to people with special needs. - 3.
 Properly maintain the sidewalks, curbs, and gutters. - 4.
-Align sidewalk curb cuts properly with crosswalks, using double curb cuts where appropriate, allowing those with strollers or in wheelchairs to cross the street without leaving the crosswalks. - 5.
-Install vertical reflective tape on sign posts, such as stop signs and yield signs.

-6. Make recommended streetscape and signage improvements set forth in this plan.
+Make recommended streetscape and signage improvements set forth in this plan.